Armed Forces Covenant Network

 MKC Training recognise the value, ethos and talents of veterans.
 At present we employ 40 members of staff who have prior military service, each of whom plays an integral part in transferring their skillset to our company providing the standards expected of an organisation that prides itself on the highest performance levels.

-In July 2021, we reaccredited for the silver award as part of the Ministry of Defence's Employer Recognition Scheme
+In 2023, we were awarded the gold award as part of the Ministry of Defence's Employer Recognition Scheme.

 Visit the Armed Forces Covenant website